-Knowledge - The learner will answer questions on how the characters are feeling in each scene, the location of each scene and what the characters are doing in each scene.
+Knowledge - The learner will answer questions on the location of each scene, what the characters are doing in each scene, how the characters are feeling in each scene and the mood of each scene.

 In order to pass this unit the evidence that the learner presents for assessment needs to demonstrate that s/he can meet all the learning outcomes for the unit.
 The assessment criteria for a Pass grade describe the level of achievement required to pass this unit.